Adult Formation

 UPCOMING TOPICS

 • October 26-November 16: Biblical Prophecy – Past and Present.
 In biblical interpretation, prediction and prophecy are very different concepts.
 Learn why it matters.
-Led by Samuel Moss, a freelance scholar with
+Led by Samuel Moss, a freelance scholar with an MDiv from Duke University and 30+ years of teaching experience.

 • November 30-December 14: What Makes Matthew Special.
 It is the only gospel to mention the magi and to use the phrase “kingdom of heaven.”
 It references the Old Testament 130+ times.
 Learn more about the opening book of the New Testament.
 Led by Samuel Moss.